shaked32003/WGAN-GP-for-cat-dataset-and-classification-using-GoogleNet-PyTorch/README.md

 where `z_dim` is the size of the hidden space

+**In the next part I will explain my decisions for each of the parameters**

 **GoogleNet model**

 ![Inceptionv1_architecture](https://user-images.githubusercontent.com/96596252/196228960-87a6aa84-cd17-42f8-bff5-b069d44889ed.png)

-**In the next part I will explain my decisions for each of the parameters**
+My assumption for the generative images was that they are not sharp "and the limits" that the model must learn (for example the shape of the ear) were less accurate than a real image, so I understood that a slightly deeper network than the standard mode is needed, but it is worth trying to save as much on the number of studied parameters and the training time as possible, I decided to use in the googlenet model

+In addition, due to the constraints of the low amount of data that I used, the model that I claimed was pre-training in order to get an initialization that approximates the layers of the model

+The parameters I chose for the model are:

+* optimize = Adam
+* epochs = 10
+* batch = 32
+* lr = 1e-3

 # Training